lukeswitz/wifipineapplepager/README.md

 Payloads can be constructed of DuckyScript commands alone, or combined with the power of bash scripting and system commands to create fully custom, advanced actions.

-The files in this repository are _the source code_ for your payloads and run _directly on the device_ **no compilation required** - simply place your `payload.txt` in the appropriate directory and you're ready to go!
+The files in this repository are _the source code_ for your payloads and run _directly on the device_ **no compilation required** - simply place your `payload.sh` in the appropriate directory and you're ready to go!

 <h1><a href="https://payloadstudio.hak5.org">Build your payloads with PayloadStudio</a></h1>
 <p align="center">